onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 but does not grow unbounded as refinement increases or as more detailed data are incorporated.

-In this view, the Hodge Conjecture becomes a low tension principle:
+In this view, the Hodge Conjecture becomes a low tension principle.

 > For every admissible variety and degree, there exist encodings of the real world within `Enc_HC` where the Hodge tension remains in a stable low band across refinements.